Penn-GTP/ITR_Seq2_public/README.md

 Both Perl and Java are generally available under most model Operation Systems, including Windows, Mac OS X, and Unix/Linux, and is likely pre-install on most Unix/Linux based systems.

-Besides, this pipeline also depends the following programs/tools pre-installed and have them available in your PATH.
+Besides, this pipeline also depends the following programs/tools pre-installed and available in your *PATH*.

 If you are running this pipeline on PMACS HPC, all the following dependencies are pre-installed and pre-configured, so you can ignore this step and jump to the next step.

 1. **Samtools** - basic tool for manipulating standard alignment files in SAM/BAM format.
-If you are running this pipeline on PMACS HPC, it is already installed and configured and You can download and install **Samtools** by following the instructions at <https://www.htslib.org/>.
+You can download and install **Samtools** by following the instructions at <https://www.htslib.org/>.

 2. **Bowtie2** - Default NGS read aligner used by this pipeline.
 You can download and install **Bowtie2** by following the instructions at <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>.

-3. **Cutadapt** - Cutadapt finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.
+3. **Cutadapt** - Cutadapt finds and optionally removes or marks adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.
 You can download and install **Cutadapt** by following the instructions at <https://cutadapt.readthedocs.io/>.

 4. **Picard tools** - Picard is a set of Java based command line tools for manipulating high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF.